chorus-ai/privacy_scan_tool/README.md

 It is the part of ChoRUS project for NIH

-==Notes:==
+**Notes**:

 The prediction of PHI data is based on statistics results.
-We recommend at least 1,000 records for each table to ensure accuracy.
+We recommend to have at least 1,000 records for each table to ensure accuracy.

 ## Prerequisite: